-5.4 Testbed Experiments
+5.2 Testbed Experiments

 Environment Setup.
 We set up a testbed consisting of 6 host machines and one Tofino programmable switch.
 Among them, three host machines represent the client (request generator), the edge server, and the web server, respectively.
 The analytics server is represented by a cluster of three machines, which consist of two slave nodes and one master node.
 The Tofino switch represents both LarkSwitch and AggSwitch.
-The topology follows Figure 3 where the Tofino switch connects to the client, the master node of the analytics server, and the edge server (with two different ports connecting to two different network interfaces, respectively).
-Each host machine is equipped with an 8-core 2.7GHz Intel Xeon CPU with 16GB of RAM.
-The delays between the machines are controlled via Linux Traffic Control module [32].
+The topology follows Figure 2 where the Tofino switch connects to the client, the master node of the analytics server, and the edge server (with two different ports connecting to two different network interfaces, respectively).
+Each host machine is equipped with an 8-core AMD EPYC CPU with 16GB RAM.
+The delays between the machines are controlled via Linux Traffic Control module [26].